lytics/lytics/README.md

 ## Lytics Command Line tool & Developers Aid

-The goal of this tool is to provide CLI access to Lytics api, as well as a developers aid to enable writing and testing LQL as easily as possible.
+The goal of this tool is to provide CLI access to [Lytics api](https://www.getlytics.com/developers/rest-api), as well as a developers aid to enable writing and testing LQL (Lytics Query Language) as easily as possible.

 Would love any feature requests or ideas that would make this useful to you.